vinsidious/gac/README.md

 3. Consider using `--one-liner` for smaller, focused commits
 4. Use `--test` to preview commit messages before committing
 5. If working on a project with specific formatting requirements, use `--no-format`
+6. Use the cache to improve performance unless you need fresh responses

 ## Project Structure